The lighting project will link Roskilde’s new creative quarter with the city centre and train station.

 Laser detectors TIM361-2134101 from SICK

-An extended and strengthened partnership, both under the three partnership collaboration as well as under the interregional, international and national partners and networks.
+- An extended and strengthened partnership has been established, both under the three partnership collaboration as well as under the interregional, international and national partners and networks.

 Lessons learnt are that of many little details on the way such as becoming accustomed to the program of Lighting Metropolis, the OPI partnership model and collaborating with student processes growing into a professional construction of a built landscape and lighting.